 To ensure a successful virtual machine replication, you must verify that your virtual infrastructure respects certain limits before you start the replication.

 The following operational limits apply to vSphere Replication:

 - You can only deploy one vSphere Replication appliance on a vCenter Server instance.
 When you deploy another vSphere Replication appliance, during the boot process vSphere Replication detects another appliance already deployed and registered as an extension to vCenter Server.
-You have to confirm if you want to proceed with the new appliance and recreate all replications or shut it down and reboot the old appliance to restore the original vSphere Replication extension thumbprint in vCenter Server.
+You must confirm if you want to proceed with the new appliance and recreate all replications or shut it down and reboot the old appliance to restore the original vSphere Replication extension thumbprint in vCenter Server.

-- Each newly-deployed vSphere Replication appliance can manage a maximum of 2000 replications, of which up to a 1000 can be within the same vCenter Server instance.
+- Each newly deployed vSphere Replication appliance can manage a maximum of 2000 replications, of which up to a 1000 can be within the same vCenter Server instance.
 See https://kb.vmware.com/kb/2102453 for more information.

 - vSphere Replication 8.3 uses only an embedded database and requires additional configuration to enable the support of a maximum of 2000 replications.
 See https://kb.vmware.com/kb/2102463.

 |Maximum number of additional vSphere Replication servers per vSphere Replication.||9|

 |Maximum number of virtual machines managed per vSphere Replication appliance.||2000|

 |Maximum number of protected virtual machines per vSphere Replication appliance (by using the embedded vSphere Replication server.)||200|

 |Maximum number of protected virtual machines per vSphere Replication server.||200|

 |Maximum number of virtual machines configured for one replication at a time.||20|